 NaviGate Prepared’s Reunification module may be one component of the toolkit you’ll assemble to support your plan—and it plays an important role in facilitating communication and information sharing between your team members.
 Keep in mind that while technology can help keep team members organized, there are parts of the reunification process that may be best implemented on paper.
 Parents, for example, may find more comfort in having a form in hand.
 We’ve assembled a few simple tools and expert resources to help you prepare for implementation of your reunification plan.

-Key questions to ask yourself as you create your toolkit:
+Key questions to ask yourself as you create your school reunification toolkit:

 - Do you have forms already printed for parents to fill out and sign when they arrive?